Over 25 family friendly Halloween traditions & fun Halloween activities!

-Last year, David was finally starting to get into the holidays and now that he’s 3 he is probably more excited than I am.
+Last year, Farrah was finally starting to get into the holidays and now that she’s 4 she is probably more excited than I am.
 Seriously though.
-We watch Halloween and Christmas movies year round at his request!
-Plus, we have our little Farrah-girl who gets excited whenever her big brother is excited, so the holidays are really just a fun time for us.
+We watch Halloween and Christmas movies year round at her request!
+Plus, we have her big brother who is excited too, so the holidays are really just a fun time for us.

 So, I have some of our Favorite Halloween Traditions for you today.
 Most of them are kid friendly, and maybe only 1 or 2 might not be if your kids are still young like ours.
 Let us know which one you will try this year!

 Reverse Trick or Treating– I LOVE baking.
 So this is a ton of fun.
-Bake up your favorite fall treats and take them to friends, family, and/or neighbors.
+Bake up your favorite fall treats (like these pumpkin bars) and take them to friends, family, and/or neighbors.

 Pumpkin Patch– You have to visit a pumpkin patch!
 We usually go to a couple.
 We have a great one near us with a petting zoo and horse rides for the kids.
 This is also, the ideal place to pick out pumpkins for the next 3 traditions.